kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/19_chapter_XVIII.md

 We crossed the stony delta and reached the oasis.
 It seemed to us like the promised land.
-The boughs of the apricot trees were weighted with luscious fruit, and we could fill our hands by merely rising m the saddle.
+The boughs of the apricot trees were weighted with luscious fruit, and we could fill our hands by merely rising in the saddle.
 The mulberry trees were black with their harvest, and the fields were full of ripe crops, which the natives were garnering.
 On the roofs of the terraces, on the ground, on the threshing-floors, everywhere great sheets of apricots were laid out to